mineiros-io/pre-commit-hooks/README.md

 all Terraform configuration `*.tf` files.

 **Go**
-- gofmt: go fmt is a tool that automatically formats Go `*.go` files to canonical format and style..
+- gofmt: go fmt is a tool that automatically formats Go `*.go` files to canonical format and style.
 - goimports: The goimports command updates import lines in Go `*.go` files, adding missing ones and removing unreferenced ones.
 - golint: Golint is a linter that formats your Go `*.go` files.
+- golangci-lint: GolangCI-Lint is a linters aggregator.
+It's fast: on average 5 times faster than gometalinter.
+  It's easy to integrate and use, has nice output and has a minimum number of false positives.

 ## Installation & Dependencies
 Install [pre-commit](https://pre-commit.com/).
 E.g. `brew install pre-commit`